-Everyone wants to be heard.
+What’s the best way to make sure your employees feel valued at work?
+The answer is surprisingly simple.
+You just need to listen to them.
+Everyone wants to feel heard.
 This is true for all kinds of relationships, whether personal or professional.
 When a person feels their voice has been heard and their views have been taken into account, they feel satisfied and connected.

 Addressing issues surrounding employee voice will enable you to better engage with your team and encourage innovation in the workplace.
-In short, it creates a culture that will serve to underpin the success of your company.
+The link between employee voice and organisation performance is indisputable.
+In short, it creates a culture that will underpin your company's success.

 What is employee voice?

-Before we delve into tackling the problem, first, we need to die down the employee voice definition.
-Essentially, employee voice is how individuals communicate their opinions and ideas to their employer and how these views are then utilised to influence the company moving forward.
+Before tackling the problem, we first need to die down the employee voice definition.
+Essentially, employee voice is how individuals communicate their opinions and ideas to their employer and how these views are utilised to influence the company moving forward.

-This means that employee voice is a lot more than simply providing your employees with a way in which to communicate.
+This means that employee voice is much more than simply providing your employees with a way to communicate.
 It provides your team with a range of platforms and opportunities to connect and actively engage with what your team has to say by utilising their views to guide strategic plans and company direction.

-Clearly, with a large proportion of staff currently working from home, these platforms and opportunities need to be tailored to fit their circumstances.
-It could be that the employee engagement model that once worked so smoothly is no longer as successful at reaching remote workers.
+With the new hybrid working methods, we now have a mix of office-based workers and remote staff.
+These platforms and opportunities must be tailored to fit the circumstances of both sets of employees.
+It could be that the employee engagement theory that once worked so smoothly is no longer as successful at reaching remote workers.
 This is when you need to explore new channels of communication.
-It’s worth exploring the many benefits of employee engagement software, which will help you reach out to every staff member, even those hard to reach workers.
+It’s worth exploring the many benefits of employee engagement software, which will help you reach out to every staff member, even those hard-to-reach workers.

 The benefits of employee voice